Open Bible Data Home About News OET Key

 לְבָבָם֙ הֶֽעָרֵ֔ל

-Here, uncircumcised heart describes people who are stubborn and unwilling to obey God, comparing their spiritual condition to physical uncircumcision.
-Since circumcision was a sign of being in covenant with God, an uncircumcised heart represents being resistant to God’s covenant.
-Use an expression in your language that communicates stubborn disobedience.
-Alternate translation: [stubborn inner nature] or [rebellious attitude]
+Here, heart represents where a person’s emotions, feelings, and desires exist, and the uncircumcised heart represents people who are unwilling to obey God.
+Since physical circumcision was a sign of being in covenant with God, an uncircumcised heart represents resistance to God’s covenant.
+You may have a comparable expression in your language, or you could state the meaning plainly.
+Alternate translation: [their stubborn inner nature] or [their rebellious attitude]

 יִרְצ֥וּ אֶת־עֲוֺנָֽם